ayoayco/McFly/README.md

 # Nitro + Vanilla Custom Elements

-This is a minimal Proof of Concept for using [Nitro](https://nitro.unjs.io) and vanilla JS custom elements using my [Web Component Base](https://ayco.io/n/web-component-base) class.
+This is a Proof of Concept and testing ground for using [Nitro](https://nitro.unjs.io) and vanilla JS custom elements using my [Web Component Base](https://ayco.io/n/web-component-base) class.

 ## Setting up